fcphan/portfolio/README.md

 ### How to run

-This portfolio is very simple to run, as it only
+This portfolio is very simple to run, as it only is primarily HTML code.
+It can be run using the LiveServer Extension on VS Code.
+It is also possible to open the files using any browser, as browsers can open and run HTML files.

 ### Componenets